Annealing Steel Products

 ThermTech runs full annealing treatments in batch-type furnaces for optimum process and lot control.
-All of these furnaces are certified to AMS 2750 for temperature uniformity and accuracy requirements.
+All of these furnaces are in full compliance the temperature uniformity and accuracy requirements of AMS 2750.
 Our largest furnace capable of performing the full anneal process has a working dimension of 72” x 36” x 144”.
 For annealing Tool Steels or other complex alloys we have the ability to perform anneals in one of our vacuum furnaces to avoid a potential decarburization of the surface of the material.

 Whenever you need to perform bending or forming on your aluminum alloy parts, it’s often best for the material to be as soft as possible.
 ThermTech can make that possible with our full anneal treatment for aluminum, which can bring the material to the T0 condition.